jourquin/Nodus/doc/services/services-workflow.md

 When a new service is added, Shortest path is checked by default.
 The checkbox remains enabled until the first route node is selected, so it can be unchecked if the service must be edited manually.
 During node selection it is disabled to keep the workflow mode stable.

-When an existing service is edited, Shortest path is unchecked and disabled.
-Existing service lines are modified manually by selecting links on the map.
+When an existing service is edited, Shortest path is unchecked by default.
+Leave it unchecked to modify the existing line manually, or check it to replace the whole route with a newly computed shortest-path line.
+The existing service name, frequency, mode, and means are kept when Shortest path is checked.

 To define or edit a service line manually: